samuelhussey96/Soc_fall2023_project/README.md

 # Capacitive Touch Controller

 This project implements the basic components of a capacitive touch screen.
+The interesting stuff is in the main cpp and header files.

 ## Description